LODSContent/MD-100T00-Windows10/Instructions/Labs/0801-Configuring and Managing Permissions and Shares.md

 3. In the Permissions for IT dialog box, verify that Authenticated Users is selected in the Group or user names section, and then select Remove.
-Read the text in the Windows Security dialog box that appears, which explains why you cannot remove an authenticated user. select **OK**, and then select **Cancel**.
+Read the text in the Windows Security dialog box that appears, which explains why you cannot remove an authenticated user.
+Select **OK**, and then select **Cancel**.
 4. In the IT Properties window, on the Security tab, select **Advanced**.
 5. In the Advanced Security Settings for IT dialog box, verify that all